wdangds/blog/content/Intro to Cloud Computing/Introduction to Cloud Computing.md

 - **Private Cloud**: The infrastructure is operated exclusively for a single organization, such as a university or corporation.
 While it uses similar hardware to a public cloud, it doesn't necessarily support the utility computing payment model since the organization must invest in the infrastructure upfront.
 - **Hybrid Cloud**: This model is a composition of two or more clouds (e.g., private and public) that are bound together by technology enabling data and application portability.
 - **Community Cloud**: The infrastructure is shared by several organizations with common concerns or goals.
+### b.
+Network-Centric Computing and Content
+Cloud computing enables **network-centric computing and content**, meaning data processing and storage occur on computers accessed via the Internet.
+This approach has several key characteristics:
+- **Data-Intensive Applications**: Most applications, from data analytics and scientific simulation to AI/ML, are data-intensive.
+- **Shared Resources**: CPU cycles, storage, and network bandwidth are shared and can be aggregated to support large-scale applications.
+- **Collaboration**: Data sharing facilitates collaborative actives among groups scattered globally.
+- **Network Intensity**: Transferring large volumes of data requires high-bandwidth, low-latency networks.
+- **Thin Clients:** Systems are often accessed using clients with limited local resources.
+This shift to network-centric content allows information to be accessible from any internet-connected device and easily shared.
+## 4. Applications, Advantages, and Challenges
+### a.
+Who Uses the Cloud?
+Cloud computing benefits a vast array of fields, including data analytics, deep learning, computational finance, scientific research, gaming, and social network.
+It provides the massive computational resources and storage needed for these data-intensive activities.
+For individuals and organizations, it means content previously stored on personal devices can be moved to the cloud, shared among devices, and accessed from anywhere with an internet connection.
+### b.
+Major Advantages of Cloud Computing
+- **Cost Savings**: Organizations are relieved of acquiring and maintaining expensive hardware and software, supporting large IT teams, and paying huge electricity bills.
+- **Scalability and Elasticity**: The cloud provides the "illusion of infinite computing resources", freeing designers from the constrains of a single system.
+Resources can be acquired dynamically to support variable workloads.
+- **Increases Reliability and Security**: Storing data closer to where it is used in a device- and location-independent manner can potentially increase reliability and security.
+- **Focus on Core Business**: Enterprises can focus on their primary activities rather than managing complex IT infrastructure.
+### c.
+Obstacles and Criticisms
+Despite its benefits, cloud computing faces significant challenges and criticisms:
+- **Technical Obstacles**:
+	- **Service Availability**: Service disruptions can negatively affect businesses that rely entirely on the cloud.
+	- **Performance Unpredictability**: Resource sharing makes performance difficult to predict.
+	- **Data Transfer Bottlenecks**: Moving very large datasets over the network can be slow and costly; for a 1TB dataset on a 1 Mbps network, it would take about 10 days.
+	- **Quality of Service (QoS)**: Ensuring performance guarantees is extremely challenging.
+- **Business and User Concerns:**
+	- **Vendor Lock-In**: It can be difficult for a customer to move from one provider to another.
+	- **Security and Privacy**: Storing private data on systems you don't control raises major security, privacy, confidentiality, and auditability concerns.
+	- **Market Domination**: There are concerns that a few large companies could dominate the market, dictating prices and policies.
+- **System Complexity**:
+	- The immense scale of cloud systems makes them vulnerable to cascading failures, where a small event can have catastrophic consequences.
+Their behavior can be unpredictable and hard to manage.
+## 5. Service Availability and Failures
+Clouds are complex systems susceptible to malicious attacks and infrastructure failures.
+- **Causes of Failure**: Events like DNS attacks, power outages, and even lightning can cause major service blackouts.
+- **Example: AWS 2012 Outage**: A 2012 storm on the U.S. East Coast caused a prolonged outage from Amazon AWS.
+The failure exposed a range of "hidden" problems, including failures in backup generators, faulty boot preocesses